 There was a moment right when I first realized that I was autistic.
 Like a bright, shining bulb.
 And once that bulb was lit, it lit up a maze I didn’t even know I was in.
-A maze of emotions and discovering meaning within myself that I continue to navigate today.
+A tangle of emotions and discovering meaning within myself that I continue to navigate today.
 However, my internal discovery doesn’t change my outward appearance.
 This ‘eureka’ moment has led to so many answers to situations in my life, but it has also led to questions.

-Emotional logic got more complex the more I learned about human nature and needs.
+Emotional logic got more complex, the more I learned about human nature and needs.

-My mask has been constructed around unchangeable parts of me, and much like wallpaper, isn’t coming off in one clean sweep.
-It’s a very tender situation to be in: to know who you are and still mentally struggle with society’s views of what you should be.
+My mask has been constructed around unchangeable parts of me, and much like wallpaper isn’t coming off in one clean sweep.
+It’s a very delicate situation to be in: to know who you are and still mentally struggle with society’s views of what you should be.
 It’s a struggle to break patterns within yourself that negatively affect your interactions with people, especially if those negative patterns are positively reinforced.
 In those situations, it’s difficult to even pinpoint which pattern is the negative pattern: all I know is that some part of “it” makes me feel bad.
-To determine whether or not it is me making myself feel bad, my interpretation of society, or actual real-life mistreatment requires much thought and careful deliberation.
+To determine whether or not it is me making myself feel bad, my interpretation of society or actual real-life mistreatment requires much thought and careful deliberation.
 That’s probably why it took me thirty minutes to realize I was surrounded by racists, although I’m sure it would’ve taken less time if there were violence involved.

-Instead of inciting a fuss, I left the establishment, and ruminated on the encounter for the rest of the day.
+Instead of inciting a fuss, I left and ruminated on the encounter for the rest of the day.
 My interactions with people don’t shape who I am.
 Who I am shapes my interactions with people.
-I will probably always Google social situation answers, because I am a person who likes to know social protocol and etiquette.
+I will probably always Google social situation answers because I am a person who likes to know social protocol and etiquette.
 I can be tough when the situation calls for it because I’m a tough person.
 I struggle with being gentle for the same reason.
-Struggling is an innate part of the human experience.
+Fighting is an innate part of the human experience.
 Neurotypical people don’t hide it, and neither should autistic people.
 Just because we have different needs and strengths doesn’t mean that we are any less.